Highland Regional High School: Athletics

 The Highland Regional High School Tartans compete as one of the member schools in the Tri-County Conference, which is comprised of public and private high schools located in Camden, Cape May, Cumberland, Gloucester and Salem counties.
 The conference is overseen by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 958 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the Memorial Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The 1975 baseball team finished the season with an 18-7 record after winning the Group I state title by a score of 1-0 against Ridgefield Park High School on a one-hitter in the championship game.

-Highland Regional's most successful athletic program had been the wrestling program, winning numerous state championships until the late 1990s.
+Highland Regional's most successful athletic program had been the boys' wrestling program, winning numerous state championships until the late 1990s.
 The team won the South Jersey Group IV state sectional championships in 1981-1985 and 1991-1996, and the South Jersey Group III title in 1987 and 1990.
-The team was Group IV state champion in 1982-1985, 1991, 1992 and 1994-1996; the program's nine state championships are third-most of any public school in the state Ralph E. Ross was the head coach during this period of time and became the winningest high school wrestling coach in South Jersey history with 405 wins, the second-most in state history.
+The team was Group IV state champion in 1982-1985, 1991, 1992 and 1994-1996; the program's nine state championships are third-most of any public school in the state.
+Ralph E. Ross was the head coach during this period of time and became the winningest high school wrestling coach in South Jersey history with 405 wins, the second-most in state history.
 The 1996 team defeated Roxbury High School in the semis and Middletown High School North in the finals to win the Group IV state championship.
-The program produced one of the greatest wrestlers in New Jersey history, Joe Melchiore, who lost only three matches his entire career, all during his freshman year.
+The program produced Joe Melchiore, who lost only three matches his entire career, all during his freshman year.
 He was a three-time state champion in high school and a four-time All-American selection in college.
 He also represented the United States in the World Championships where he placed 7th.
 Both Melchiore and Ross were inducted into the South Jersey Wrestling Hall of Fame in 1990.
 In the auxiliary gym of the high school, an entire wall is devoted to the team's accomplishments.
-In 2012 Mike Davidson became the team's head coach and has led the team to four straight district titles.
+In 2012, Mike Davidson became the team's head coach and led the team to four straight district titles.